Suddenlink Communications: Sinclair Broadcasting Group

 After Suddenlink completed its acquisition of cable systems from Charter Communications in 2006, the company entered into a public carriage dispute with Sinclair Broadcasting Group over two local television stations in the region.
-Sinclair owns and operates WCHS-TV - the local ABC affiliate in the Huntington-Charleston, West Virginia DMA.
-Sinclair also operates the local Fox affiliate WVAH-TV, owned by Cunningham Broadcasting and operated through a local marketing agreement by Sinclair.
-The dispute impacted a total of 240,000 Suddenlink subscribers, 200,000 of which were included in the Huntington-Charleston DMA proper.
-The dispute also impacted 40,000 subscribers in the nearby Bluefield-Beckley-Oak Hill and Parkersburg DMAs where Charter imported the signals of WCHS and WVAH because Beckley did not have a Fox affiliate and Parkersburg lacked an ABC affiliate at the time.
+Sinclair owns and operates WCHS-TV, the local ABC affiliate in the Huntington–Charleston DMA.
+Sinclair also operates the local Fox affiliate, WVAH-TV, owned by Cunningham Broadcasting and operated through a local marketing agreement by Sinclair.
+The dispute impacted a total of 240,000 Suddenlink subscribers, 200,000 of which were included in the Huntington–Charleston DMA proper.
+The dispute also impacted 40,000 subscribers in the nearby Bluefield–Beckley–Oak Hill and Parkersburg DMAs, where Charter imported the signals of WCHS and WVAH because Beckley did not have a Fox affiliate and Parkersburg lacked an ABC affiliate at the time.

 The agreement between Charter and Sinclair had expired prior to Suddenlink's acquisition.
 Both parties began negotiations in May 2006 before the acquisition was completed.
-Sinclair announced on June 30, 2006 that it was unable to reach an agreement with Suddenlink.
+Sinclair announced on June 30 that it was unable to reach an agreement with Suddenlink.
 Sinclair argued that Suddenlink's proposals included no compensation and no response to their counteroffer.
 Without a retransmission consent agreement, Suddenlink would not be allowed to carry the two stations on any of its cable systems.
 During the dispute Sinclair posted a letter on the websites of the two stations and began to notify viewers with scrolling crawl messages on the bottom of the screen encouraging them to switch to another provider like DirecTV or Dish Network.
 While this was a comparable solution for the Huntington-Charleston area the two satellite providers did not provide the two stations to viewers in Beckley or Parkersburg.